gu-fan/riv.vim/README.rst

 Contribution
 ------------

-This project aims to provide better inputing for reStructuredText in vim.
+This project aims to provide better working with reStructuredText in vim.

 And there are many things need to do.